aebibtech/link_opener_py/README.md

 # Open Links from Plain Text Files
 Opens links from saved plain text files in the browser.
+Written in Python.
+Tested on Windows.

 ## How to use
 1. Go to the [Releases](https://github.com/aebibtech/link_opener_py/releases) section.